ericrenone/Neural-Processing-Unit/README.md

 This project demonstrates that fundamental neural inference operations can be implemented directly in FPGA hardware using deterministic fixed-point arithmetic while maintaining strict mathematical correctness.
 Through randomized hardware–software co-verification, the accelerator reproduces canonical neural activation behavior with zero numerical error.

-The results establish a complete, defensible proof of correct quantized neural computation in real silicon.

 ---